asoffer/reflect-this-presentation/cppnow-2023/development-speed.md

 NOTES:

-Our original implementation looked like this, but it was definitely lacking.
+* Our original implementation looked like this, but it was definitely lacking.
 With TUPLE_DEFINE_STRUCT, people had access to the field names.

+* Had some ideas, but they needed compiler hooks, and Clang's hooks were not sufficiently robust that we were comfortably relying on them.

 @@@